-Saffron Crocus (Crocus sativus) is a delicious and colorful seasoning that is used in breads, desserts, and main dishes in many parts of the world, from England to India, from the Middle East to Scandinavia, and all around the Mediterranean.
-Without it, an Indian curry or a Spanish paella just wouldn't be the same.
+Saffron Crocus (Crocus sativus) is a delicious and colorful seasoning that is used in bread, desserts, and main dishes in many parts of the world, from England to India, from the Middle East to Scandinavia, and all around the Mediterranean.
+Without it, Indian curry or a Spanish paella just wouldn't be the same.

-The bright red-orange threads you get when you buy Saffron are actually the stigmas, or female portion, of the Saffron Crocus flowers.
+The bright red-orange threads you get when you buy Saffron are the stigmas, or female portion, of the Saffron Crocus flowers.
 It takes hundreds of flowers to produce a commercially useful amount, which explains why Saffron is so expensive.
 However, for the home gardener, two dozen Saffron Crocus will supply enough of the precious spice in the first year for a few memorable dishes.
 Then, with each successive year, the corms (which look like bulbs) will multiply, the size of the planting will increase, and you'll be able to harvest more of the spicy stigmas.
 After 4 to 6 years, you should divide and replant the corms (do it right after the foliage has faded).
 Division prevents overcrowding, which can lead to a decrease in flowering.

 In areas where Saffron Crocus are reliably hardy—USDA Zone 6 through 8 in the South, 6 through 9 in the West—you should plant the corms as soon as you receive them.
-Saffron Crocus do best in full sun and well-drained soil that is moderately rich in organic matter.
+Saffron Crocus does best in full sun and well-drained soil that is moderately rich in organic matter.
 Ideally, the site should be relatively dry in summer, when the corms are dormant.

 Saffron Crocus can be grown in areas with colder winters than Zone 6, but the corms must be lifted and brought indoors for the winter.
-After the first few frosts, but before the ground has frozen solid, carefully dig out the corms, place them in a wooden crate or plastic tub, and completely cover with dry peat moss or sand.
+After the first few touches of frost, but before the ground has frozen solid, carefully dig out the corms, place them in a wooden crate or plastic tub, and completely cover with dry peat moss or sand.
 Store in a cool (40-50°F/5-10°C), dry place, such as a basement.
 Plant them out again in the spring after all danger of frost has passed, but don't water until you see new growth in early autumn.